-The Centre was established in 2005 to focus the mission of the College as a whole, fostering ‘the formation of a Christian mind’ through critical engagement between faith and culture.
+The Centre was established in 1994; its initial focus being the mission of the College as a whole in fostering ‘the formation of a Christian mind’ through critical engagement between faith and culture.

 - Encouraging theological study in the light of other disciplines

-- Facilitating the study of other disciplines in the light of a Christian mind
+- Facilitating the study of other disciplines in the light of religious and cultural insights

-- Enabling critical Christian thinking on practical and ethical issues
+- Enabling critical religious and cultural thinking on practical and ethical issues

-- Appointing Research Associates to work in the field of inter-disciplinary Christian studies
+- Appointing Research Associates to work in the field of inter-disciplinary religious and cultural studies

 - Supporting Postgraduate Scholars to take research degrees in the University of Oxford